cryptpad/blog/posts/Join-the-team.md

 date: 2019-03-18 17:31:21
 author: Aaron MacSween
 tags:
 - funding
 - open-source
 - privacy
 - research
 - roadmap
+cover: /images/xwiki-awards-tweet.png
 ---

 We've been making a big deal of our funding status for the last while, and for good reason.